Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-i-wS98XSZFc.md

 ### Transcript

-> i don't think people realize how much data you get from your ea release yeah i guess so i mean we yeah we get a lot there's so much we learned from ea it's been really helpful
+> I don't think people realize how much data you get from your ea release yeah I guess so I mean we yeah we get a lot there's so much we learned from ea it's been really helpful